“Is she crying again?”

 I had another (male) friend tell me that he feels men aren’t allowed to feel emotions, and they are definitely not allowed to cry.
 So my friend walks through life enduring hardship, hurts, and stress and stuffing all these feelings down, fearing crying even in private.
 He and other men feel that it is never okay to just breakdown and let it out.

 I’ve written over and over about being an emotional person and so you could accurately assume that this means I am also a crier.
 It’s true, I am.
 I cry when I feel sorrow, I cry when I become overstimulated, I cry when I’m happy.
 It’s just how I am.
-This was something I was ashamed of when I was younger and I used to get so angry with myself when I cried and couldn’t control it.
+This was something I was ashamed of when I was younger, and I used to (and sometimes still do) get so angry with myself when I cry and can’t control it.
 I’ve been thinking lately though, why does our culture so staunchly dislike crying?

 Crying is cleansing.
 It’s a great release and relief of emotions.
 It’s almost like pushing a reset button.
 As I’ve gotten older, I’ve learned to embrace the need to cry and the emotional relief it brings me once I’ve done so.
 Because of this, I often encourage others to let it out.
 As we fear crying, I almost don’t understand why.
 Think about this; once it starts, no matter how hard you cry, it always comes to an end within moments.
 You feel better.
 You feel some relief.
 Then you can dry your eyes, wash your face, and you’re set to take on the world again.